joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/5782158/2024/09/20/senators-arena-agreement-lebreton-flats/

 **Nasal Flu Vaccine Is Approved for At-Home Use**\
-`The F.D.A. authorized AstraZeneca to prescribe the treatment online for at-home use after a study showed it was feasible.`\
+`The F.D.A. authorized AstraZeneca’s treatment to be given outside a health care setting, although it will still need a prescription.`\
 https://nytimes.com/2024/09/20/health/nasal-flu-vaccine-is-approved-for-at-home-use.html

 **Trump’s Suggestion That Jews Could Cost Him Race Creates Fear of Antisemitic Reprisal**\